 Israeli governments regularly enact legislation which excludes, ignores, and discriminates against the Palestinian Arab minority.
 Since the establishment of the state, Israel has relied upon these laws to ground their discriminatory treatment of Arab citizens and allow the unequal status and unequal treatment of Jewish and Arab citizens to persist.

 In February 2009, elections for the 18th Knesset brought to power the most right‐wing government coalition in the history of Israel.
-The current 19th Knesset, elected in January 2013, has continued this right-wing trend.
-Both governments were led by Benjamin Netanyahu, of the Likud party, with strong support from Avigdor Lieberman, of the Yisrael Beitenu party.
-The 2013 elections also introduced the far-right wing party HaBayit HaYehudi, led by Naftali Bennet, into the governing coalition.
-Members of Knesset (MKs) immediately introduced a flood of discriminatory legislation.
+The 19th Knesset, elected in January 2013, continued this right-wing trend.
+Both governments were led by Benjamin Netanyahu, of the Likud party, with strong support from the far-right wing parties Yisrael Beitenu, led by Avigdor Lieberman, and HaBayit HaYehudi, led by Naftali Bennet.
+The Members of Knesset (MKs) in both of these governments immediately introduced a flood of discriminatory legislation.

-These new laws and bills, which continue to surface on a near weekly basis, seek, inter alia, to dispossess and exclude Arab citizens from the land; turn their citizenship from a right into a conditional privilege; undermine the ability of Arab citizens of Israel and their parliamentary representatives to participate in the political life of the country; criminalize political expression or acts that question the Jewish or Zionist nature of the state; and privilege Jewish citizens in the allocation of state resources.
-It is particularly disturbing that some of the legislation appears to be specifically designed to preempt, circumvent or overturn Supreme Court decisions providing protection for these rights.
-Adalah closely monitors new legislation and regularly updates the following lists.
+These new laws and bills seek, inter alia, to dispossess and exclude Arab citizens from the land; turn their citizenship from a right into a conditional privilege; undermine the ability of Arab citizens of Israel and their parliamentary representatives to participate in the political life of the country; criminalize political expression or acts that question the Jewish or Zionist nature of the state; and privilege Jewish citizens in the allocation of state resources.